dyle71/divulge/README.md

 All slides reside in the `slides` folder.
 The main grouping "slide" is [content.html](slides/content.html).
 Start editing this one check the slides subfolder for examples and references.

+Start with [content.html](slides/content.html) and arrange you sections and slides as needed.

+> However, refrain to edit the [slides/index.html](slides/index.html), since
+> this contains all the boilerplate stuff to configure reveal.js along with
+> all plugins.
+Everything else is on your disposal.

 ## Plugins installed